gschmutz/bigdata-spark-workshop/02-object-storage/README.md

 # Working with	Object Storage

-For this workshop you have to start a platform using the `minio` flavour in the init script.

-## Introduction

 In this workshop we will work with Object Storage for persistence, which can either be [MinIO](https://min.io/) which is part of the platform and used in this workshop, [Amazon S3](https://aws.amazon.com/s3/) which is also used in this workshop or any other cloud Object Storage solution.
 We will use object storage as a drop-in replacement for Hadoop HDFS.

 We assume that the **Data platform** described [here](../01-environment) is running and accessible.